johannes-el/Breakout-Pong/README.md

 ## Features

-- Accurate collision detection with walls, paddles and tiles
+- Proper collision detection with walls, paddles and tiles
-- Ball speed increases with each tile hit
+- Ball speed increases slightly with each tile hit
 - AI paddle dodges the ball when bouncing off of tiles

 ## Things I was too lazy to do